How to make sure your Pennsylvania mail-in vote is counted

 Or put another way: Evidence from other states, which have already begun voting, suggests first-time mail-in voters face an elevated risk of having their ballots rejected.
 That’s a concern in Pennsylvania, where voting hasn’t yet started and which is the most populated state to recently adopt no-excuse mail-in voting.
-(New York, with more people and which previously required excuses similar to those previously required in Pennsylvania, now accepts fear of COVID-19 as an excuse for requesting an absentee ballot.)
+(New York, with more people, officially still requires an excuse for requesting an absentee ballot, although it now accepts fear of COVID-19 as an excuse.)

 Two broad differences between in-person and mail-in voting: